University of British Columbia: Model United Nations

+Engineering student pranks

+UBC engineering students have a history of performing pranks which attract national and international attention.
+UBC does not condone student pranks, nor publicize them (unlike the California Institute of Technology or Massachusetts Institute of Technology; see hacks at the Massachusetts Institute of Technology).
+Notable incidents include the hanging of the shell of a VW Bug from the underside of the Lions Gate Bridge.
+Those responsible for the Lions Gate prank have never been caught, nor has it been discovered how the prank was performed.

 Notable people

-Throughout UBC's history, faculty, alumni, and former students have played prominent roles in many different fields.
+Throughout UBC's history, faculty, alumni and former students have played prominent roles in many different fields.
 Many UBC alumni and faculty have gone on to win awards including eight Nobel Prizes and 74 Rhodes Scholarships.

 Former alumni have won Nobel Prizes: Robert Mundell (Economic Sciences) who graduated from the UBC Department of Economics and Bertram Brockhouse (Physics).
-Five former faculty members of the UBC have also received a Nobel Prize: Michael Smith (Chemistry), Har Gobind Khorana (Physiology or Medicine), Daniel Kahneman (Economics), Hans G. Dehmelt (Physics), and Carl Wieman (Physics).
+Five former faculty members of the UBC have also received a Nobel Prize: Michael Smith (Chemistry), Har Gobind Khorana (Physiology or Medicine), Daniel Kahneman (Economics), Hans G. Dehmelt (Physics) and Carl Wieman (Physics).

-Many former students have gained local and national prominence in government.
-The university has produced three Canadian Prime Ministers: John Turner, Kim Campbell, and Justin Trudeau.
-The leader of the Liberal Party of Canada, Member of Parliament and the 23rd Prime Minister of Canada Justin Trudeau completed his BEd. at UBC in 1998.
-Canadian Prime Minister Joe Clark briefly attended UBC law.
+Many former students have gained prominence in government and business.
+Four Canadian prime ministers have attended UBC: Joe Clark, John Turner, Kim Campbell and Justin Trudeau.
+Trudeau completed his BEd. at UBC in 1998, and Clark briefly attended UBC law.
 George Stanley, the Lieutenant Governor of New Brunswick and creator of the Canadian flag had also served as faculty.
-Alumni Mike Harcourt, Glen Clark and Ujjal Dosanjh have been premiers of British Columbia:, People of UBC Law have also served on the Supreme Court of Canada: former faculty member Beverley McLachlin and alumnus Frank Iacobucci.
+Alumni Mike Harcourt, Glen Clark and Ujjal Dosanjh have been premiers of British Columbia:, Jacky Chou graduated with a degree in electrical engineering before starting several internet companies.
+People of UBC Law have also served on the Supreme Court of Canada: former faculty member Beverley McLachlin and alumnus Frank Iacobucci.